Born Rule and Logical Inference in Quantum Mechanics: Interpretations of Probability

-Following \cite{Cox46, Cox61, Aczel96, vanHorn03}, we put two assumptions on $A|B$.
-They are mathematical expressions of our usual inference procedures.
-The first assumption is the following: \begin{assumption} Given the propositions $A, B, C$, there exists a continuous function $F(x, y)$, which is strictly increasing in both the arguments, and satisfies \be A\land B|C=F(B|C,\,\, A|B\land C). \ee \end{assumption} The assumption 1 implies that the plausibility of the composite proposition $A\land B$ given $C$ is true is related to two plausibilities and we infer the plausibility of $A\land B|C$ from successive inferences of $B|C$ and $A|B\land C$.
-From this assumption, by using the properties of the Boolean algebra, Cox found that the function $F(x,y)$ satisfies \be F(F(x,y),z)=F(x, F(y,z)), \ee and therefore takes the form of \be F(x,y)=w^{-1} , \quad 0\le w(x)\le 1, \ee where $w(x)$ is a continuous, strictly increasing, non-negative function to $[0,1]$.
-Note that Eq.~(\ref{w}) reads \be w(A\land B|C)=w(B|C)w(A|B\land C), \ee which is an expression of the inference rule (\ref{f}) in terms of $w(P|Q)$.
+We make the second assumption: \begin{assumption}[van Horn] Let $A, B, C$ be propositions.
+Then there exists a continuous function $F:[\texttt{F}, \texttt{T}]^2\rightarrow [\texttt{F}, \texttt{T}] $, which is strictly increasing in both the arguments, and satisfies \be A\land B|C=F(B|C,\,\, A|B\land C). \ee \end{assumption} The assumption \ref{product} implies that the plausibility of the composite proposition $A\land B$ given $C$ is true is related to two plausibilities $B|C$ and $A|B\land C$.
+In other words, we infer the plausibility of $A\land B|C$ from successive inferences with use of them.